ebourg/StrataDocs/pages/intro/overview/core_technologies.md

 To reference and use Strata from external applications, these applications will need to be built using the Java SE Development Kit (JDK) 8u40 or later.

-The Strata JAR files can be obtained through [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.opengamma.strata%22), or from the [Strata Releases](https://github.com/OpenGamma/Strata/releases) page on GitHub.
+Strata is available in [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.opengamma.strata%22), and the JAR files can also be downloaded from [Strata Releases](https://github.com/OpenGamma/Strata/releases) page on GitHub.
 Please see [obtaining Strata]({{site.baseurl}}/obtaining_strata) for more information.

 At runtime the Java Runtime Environment (JRE) 8 or later is required.